 The aim of conventional medication such as interferon beta-1a or Avonex is to slow progression of the disease, hopefully reducing further flare-ups and disability.
 Although there’s evidence that these medications can help with symptom control in relapsing/remitting MS, the evidence suggests they only have a modest effect on prolonging the time to disability.
 Moreover, they carry significant risk of serious side-effects.

-Dietary, Nutritional, Lifestyle and Other Care: How Advance Chiropractic & Acupuncture Clinic, Hertford Can Help
+Acupuncture, Chinese Herbs, Dietary, Lifestyle and Other Care: How Advance Chiropractic & Acupuncture Clinic, Hertford Can Help

 MS is above all characterised by inflammation.
 Indeed, inflammation underlies all autoimmune disease.